Michele Spagnuolo

 Hi, I'm Miki 👋.

-I currently work as a Staff Information Security Engineer at Google Zürich, Switzerland 🇨🇭, leading the Web Security Signals & Intelligence area in the Information Security team.
+I currently work as a Staff Information Security Engineer at Google Zürich, Switzerland 🇨🇭, leading the Web Security & Intelligence area in the Information Security team.

 Born in Novara, Italy 🇮🇹 in 1989, I studied computer engineering at Politecnico di Milano 🇮🇹 & UIC 🇺🇸.